Kingmaker-Surya/TMA-Springboot-project/README.md

 # Task Manager Web Application 📑

-The objective of this project is to build simple Task Manager web application to create and manage our tasks.
+The objective of this project is to build simple Task Manager web application to create and manage our daily tasks.

 📖Three layer spring MVC Architecture is used in this project.